 - Quebec – Pink

-There are two Year 13 House Captains for each House, elected by senior students and staff members of each House in the Summer term of Year 12.
+There are two Year 13 House Captains for each House, elected by senior pupils and staff members of each House in the Summer term of Year 12.
 House Captains are responsible for organising House activities.
 Members of staff are also each allocated to specific House to lend support and to help House Captains where appropriate.
-Deputy Head, Mr Howson has overall responsibility for Houses.

 Inter-House Competitions take place every term.